Palming coins and confusing crowds

 18. Spellbound

-Invented by Dai Vernon, Spellbound is a visually stunning trick that involves transforming one coin into another with just a wave of your hand.
+Invented by Dai Vernon, Spellbound is a visually stunning trick Involves transforming one coin into another witha wave of your hand.
 This technique relies on the Bobo Switch and a well-timed grip change.

 19. The Coins Across